-- Dr Gillian Sparkes FAICD is the board Chair and - Victoria's Commissioner for - Environmental Sustainability.
-She is leading reforms in - environmental monitoring, - assessment and reporting in Victoria, including advocating better use of spatial information, data - analytics and citizen science.
-She is a Director of the - Country Fire Authority, Industry Capability Network Vic, the Royal Children's Hospital Foundation and is Chair - of the Western Port Integrated Water Management - Forum, and a Member of the MSDI (Monash) Advisory Council.
-Dr Sparkes has been instrumental in key improvements in how the Victorian Government pursues its digital transformation agenda for better - environmental outcomes.
+- Dr Gillian Sparkes FAICD - is the board Chair and - Victoria's Commissioner for - Environmental Sustainability.
+She is leading reforms in - She is leading reforms in environmental monitoring, - assessment and reporting in Victoria, including advocating better use of spatial information, data - analytics and citizen science.
+She is a Director of theCountry Fire Authority, Industry Capability Network Vic, - the Royal Children's Hospital Foundation and is Chairof the Western Port Integrated Water Management - Forum, and a Member of the MSDI (Monash) Advisory Council.
+Dr Sparkes has been instrumental in key - improvements in how the Victorian Governmentpursues its digital transformation agenda for betterenvironmental outcomes.